On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

 \subsection{Proof of Step I}

-This is the main substance of the proof.
+This is the more intricate part of the proof.
 For this, we use a different construction than for the maximum norm where we employed the construction from~\cite{j2}.
 Rather we follow the proof of~\cite[Theorem~2.1]{j3} but with some notable twists.

 Write $\uxs=(\ux,1)\in\R^{3}$ and use a similar meaning of star for other quantities.
 Conversely denote by a hat over a vector in $\R^{3}$ its restriction to the first $2$ coordinates by chopping off the last coordinate, i.e. $\widehat{\uxs}=\ux$.